How open are hybrid journals included in transformative agreements?: Methods

-Data gathering started with obtaining journals included in transformative agreements from the publicly available Transformative Agreement Data dump\footnote{\url{https://journalcheckertool.org/transformative-agreements/}} used by the cOAlition S Journal Checker Tool.\footnote{\url{https://www.coalition-s.org/blog/enabling-accurate-results-within-the-journal-checker-tool/}} The dump consists of multiple online Google spreadsheets where each data file represents one agreement listed in the ESAC Transformative Agreement Registry.\footnote{\url{https://esac-initiative.org/about/transformative-agreements/agreement-registry/}} From the retrieved spreadsheet files, journals and institutions involved per agreement were obtained.
+Data gathering started with obtaining journals included in transformative agreements from the publicly available Transformative Agreement Data dump\footnote{\url{https://journalcheckertool.org/transformative-agreements/}} used by the cOAlition S Journal Checker Tool\footnote{\url{https://www.coalition-s.org/blog/enabling-accurate-results-within-the-journal-checker-tool/}}, a voluntary effort based on publicly disclosed contracts in the ESAC Transformative Agreement Registry\footnote{\url{https://esac-initiative.org/about/transformative-agreements/agreement-registry/}}.
+The dump consists of multiple online Google spreadsheets where each data file represents one agreement listed in the ESAC Transformative Agreement Registry.
+From the retrieved spreadsheet files, journals and institutions involved per agreement were obtained.

-A limitation of using the Journal Checker Tool and its underlying publicly available data dump to study the development of transformative agreements over time is that expired transformative agreements are constantly removed.
+It should be noted that although many library consortia see the need to register their agreements through the ESAC registry, some fail to disclose all details, including the full-text of contracts (Bakker et al., 2024; Kramer, 2024).
+Furthermore, the extent to which ESAC is comprehensive remains uncertain, potentially limiting the coverage of transformative agreements in the Journal Checker Tool.
+Another limitation of using the Journal Checker Tool and its underlying publicly available data dump to study the development of transformative agreements over time is that expired transformative agreements are constantly removed.
 To address this, four different snapshots were safeguarded and combined for this study: self-archived versions from July 2021, July 2022, and May 2023, as well as the most current dump downloaded on 11 December 2023.
 This ensured that transformative agreements, which ended from 2021 onwards, were included, representing the majority of transformative agreements.
-Overall, the four combined Transformative Agreement Data dumps used in this study contained 729 of 869 agreements listed in the ESAC registry by December 2023.
+Overall, the four combined Transformative Agreement Data dumps used in this study contained 729 of 869 agreements listed in the ESAC Transformative Agreement Registry by December 2023.

 The Transformative Agreement Data dumps link agreements to journals represented by journal names and the ISSN.
-After mapping ISSN variants to the corresponding linking ISSN (ISSN-L), as provided by the ISSN International Centre, journals were associated with publishers using the ESAC ID, a unique identifier for transformative agreements in the ESAC Transformative Agreement Registry.
+After mapping ISSN variants to the corresponding linking ISSN (ISSN-L), as provided by the ISSN International Centre, journals were associated with publishers according to the ESAC Transformative Agreement Registry.
+This reflects that some portfolios may include imprints.
 Furthermore, journal subjects according to the All Science Journal Classification (ASJC) were added from the Scopus journal source list as of August 2023.

 Because transformative agreements can include both fully open access and hybrid journals, the data were complemented with information about a journal's open access status using multiple sources: the Directory of Open Access Journals (DOAJ) downloaded on 12 December 2023\footnote{\url{https://doaj.org/csv}}, OpenAlex (November 2023) and the Bielefeld list of GOLD OA journals (Bruns et al., 2022).
 As shown in Figure \ref{fig:method_fig}A, combining different data sources considerably extended journal matching.
 In total, 3,439 full open access journals were excluded based on ISSN matching.
 The overlap between the three data sources was 72\%.
 The Gold OA journals dataset alone added 176 journals, while the DOAJ comprised 10 fully open access journals not listed in either of the other two sources.
 These fully open access journals were launched in 2022.